close

 World Vision is working globally alongside the UN and governments to combat the coronavirus outbreak.
 The charity’s frontline workers are promoting preventative measures like handwashing, supporting health systems and workers, and providing support to children with increased vulnerability as a result of the virus.

-Read more about World Vision's coronavirus response.
+Learn more about World Vision's emergency responses.